dani97/dani97/README.md

 ### Hi there 👋

+-  Curious guy
 -  Open source enthusiast
 -  Working on Magento
--  Learning Rust and GraphQL soon to make contributions
+-  Learning Rust and GraphQL